|Nutrition Facts (per serving)|

 There's nothing better on a cold winter day than sitting down to a bowl of hot and spicy chili.
 And although many of us have gotten used to making our chili in the slow cooker, there is something nice about a simmering pot of comforting chili on the stovetop.
-You also have a bit more control over the dish, giving it a stir once in a while and checking the meat isn't sticking to the bottom of the pan, as well as tasting it to make sure the seasoning is just right.
+You also have a bit more control over the dish, giving it a stir once in a while and checking to see that the meat isn't sticking to the bottom of the pan, as well as tasting it to make sure the seasoning is just right.
 In addition, stovetop chili comes to the rescue when you haven't planned dinner hours in advance.

-In this simple recipe for stovetop beef chili, the onions and ground beef are cooked together creating a tasty base for the dish; the beef absorbs some of the onion flavors, and the liquid from the onions helps keep the beef moist and tender.
+In this simple recipe for stovetop beef chili, the onion and ground beef are cooked together, creating a tasty base for the dish.
+The beef absorbs some of the onion flavors, and the liquid from the onion helps keep the beef moist and tender.
 Garlic, tomatoes, taco sauce, and herbs and spices help round out this chili, while kidney beans add a nice texture.

 1 pound ground beef